Holtzman was the representative for New York’s 16th congressional district and was a Democrat. She served from 1973 to 1980.

-Each dot in the chart below was a member of the House of Representatives in 1980.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Holtzman is shown as a purple triangle. (analysis methodology)
+Holtzman is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1980 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Holtzman sponsored bills primarily in these issue areas: